The mortgage landscape has changed a ton over the past several years.

 In the past, this wasn’t the case, with mortgage rates very high, and then in a downward trend for many years since.

-Even recent homeowners were able to refinance just six months or a year after purchasing their homes, thanks to the precipitous drop in rates.
+Even recent homeowners were able to refinance just six months or a year after purchasing their homes, thanks to the precipitous drop in interest rates.

 But that march downward seems to have come to an end, and that means far fewer refinances, and slower prepayment speeds.